cambridgehackers/connectal/doc/portal.md

     zedboard/hw/mkZynqTop.bit
     zedboard/hw/mkZynqTop.bin

+### make run

+For Zynq platforms,

+    make run

+will copy the Android executable and FPGA configuration file to the target device, program the FPGA, and run the executable.

+It uses `xbsv/consolable/checkip` to determine the IP address of the device via a USB console connection to the device.
+If the target is not connected to the build machine via USB, specify the IP address of the target manually:

+    make RUNPARAM=ipaddr run

 ## Shared Memory

 In order to use shared memory, the hardware design instantiates a DMA module.
 In Memread.bsv, this is